drewherron/toponymia/PRIVACY.md

 OpenStreetMap Overpass API **from the server**, so Overpass sees the server, not you.

-Two services handle data on the site's behalf: the hosting provider, which processes traffic and stores the logs described in section 2, and an email provider, which delivers verification and password-reset messages and therefore handles your email address.
+Two providers handle data on the site's behalf:

+- **Amazon Web Services** hosts the site and sends its automated mail.
+Hosting processes all traffic and stores the logs and backups described in section 2.
+  The mail service (Amazon SES) delivers your verification code and password-reset links, and so handles your email address.
+- **mailbox.org** carries mail to and from <support@toponymia.org>.
+Anything
+  you send to that address — including a question about your data under section 7, or a copyright complaint — passes through them.

 The site does not sell your data, and does not share it with anyone beyond what this section describes.